INTERVIEW AND PICTURES BY MARKO SYRJALA

 You’re going to be turning fifty next year, aren’t you?

 Yeah, in May, pretty soon, in six months.

 I would never have imagined that at almost fifty old I’d be sitting here talking to you.
-All things in life have good and bad, up and down, for the most part I’ve had a really good life.
+All things in life have good and bad, up and down, for the most part, I’ve had a really good life.
 I’ve met a lot of great people.
 I’ve had some bad things happening and misfortune, but no different than anybody else.
 We all suffer breakups, loss and death, good and bad times, it’s all a part of life.
 I think for the most part I’ve been very blessed.
-There’s a part of me when I was very young that always felt that if I was given the opportunity I had what it took to be a professional drummer or a musician making a living doing this.
+There was a part of me when I was very young.
+That always felt that if I was given the opportunity, I had what it took to be a professional drummer or a musician making a living doing this.
 I always though that I was meant to do this I felt like I was destined to do this.
 I just remember always feeling this way from a very young age when I first started going to concerts.
-When I would go to a concert I wouldn’t get high, all my friends would be smoking pot and taking drugs and I would just go there and just absurd it like a sponge.
-I can still remember always going in very early to look at the equipment, I would be so serious the way I was studying the concert.
+When I would go to a concert I wouldn’t get high, all my friends would be smoking pot and taking drugs, and I would just go there and just absurd it like a sponge.
+I can still remember always going in very early to look at the equipment; I would be so serious the way I was studying at the concert.

 What do you see yourself doing ten years from now?

 Oh, I don’t know.
 I don’t think I’ll be doing this in ten years.
 I think I’ll always play drums even if it’s for fun in the pub with friends or something.
 I definitely have a feeling I’m going to be changing directions and doing something different.
 Because I want to do something different, to be honest with you.
 I don’t want to keep doing this forever.
 I love playing drums, I like performing, but you just get tired from traveling so much, you know?